SalarGhotaslo/Guilt_Trip/README.md

 If a user runs out of sloths:

 - If a user has run out of sloths this is because they have continuously not been hitting their targets.
 This means they will get a message saying it's game over and then the game resets.
 Again, they will be displayed with the same things that are mentioned witin 'When a user logs in for the first time:'

+## Extra features

+If the user presses the info button on the sloth:

+- The user will be greeted with a information page which will explain how the app/game works

+If they click on a sloth:

+- The user will be displayed with pop up message to tell you the sloth: name, personality and hobbie.
+This combination being one of 600 trillion, so each sloth is pretty unique!

+What are the random messages floating about?

+- These are messages that the sloth is saying to the user.
+Each message is shown at random locations based on the sloth position and at random times.

+What is the picture I can see whilst the page is loading?

+- This is the splash screen which shows one of our sloths, once the page is loaded you will be greeted with a message

+# Hope you enjoy the app!
+Below are instructions on how to use the app

 ## How to use